ATILLA-Stella-Ugo/Optimisation_Metaheuristique/README.txt

 # Optimisation_Metaheuristique

 ## Installation
+You first require to have python install on your device.

 All the libraries necessary are imported at the beginning of the code.
 You need to install them with the command pip.

+pip install -U matplotlib
-To display graphics, you also need to install plotly and Kaleido with :

-pip install plotly
-pip install -U kaleido
+To display graphics, you also need to install plotly and Kaleido with : pip install -U matplotlib pip install plotly pip install -U kaleido